paulshuai7910/Hilton/README.md

 or
 `yarn test:coverage`

-# todo
+# Todo

-1. adding lerna to this project: managing and publishing multiple JavaScript/TypeScript packages from this repository.
+- adding lerna to this project: managing and publishing multiple JavaScript/TypeScript packages from this repository.
+- adding data-loader for graphql: Solving the n+1 problem of associated queries
-2. add redis in docker: Complete API data caching
+- add redis in docker: Complete API data caching
-3. Separate webpack files and add typescript to nodes
+- Separate webpack files and add typescript to nodes
-4. ...
+- ...

 # contact me